AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson5.md

 ## Lesson 5: Add Personalized Promotion Emails Triggering

-*Note: This is an advanced lesson of the codelab.
+*Note: This is an advanced part of the codelab.
 You are recommended to go through it, but feel free to skip and jump to the [Recap](recap.md).*

 Now that your app displays a list of customer profiles, let's try adding some user interaction to it.
-Imagine as a marketer looking at different customer profiles with more extensive data (past orders, date of birth, gender), you may want to send promotional discount code to some specific customers to motivate them to buy your products.
+Imagine as a marketer looking at different customer profiles with more extensive data (past orders, date of birth, gender), you may want to send promotional discount codes to some specific customers to motivate them to buy your products.
 Therefore, we will add a "Send promo code" button.

 First of all, you need a new action for generating promo code.
 Here we use the [uuid](https://www.npmjs.com/package/uuid) npm package to generate it, and [bwip-js](https://www.npmjs.com/package/bwip-js) to render a visual barcode.
 Simply add them as a dependency in package.json, and run `npm install`.
 To add the new action, run the following `aio` command, and specify the inputs according to the screenshot below.